 - 1. When a parent/guardian does NOT contact the school providing an explanation for the absence, on the day of the absence, or prior to the absence; the absences may become truancies if confirmation of parent permission to miss school is not received within 24 hours after the absence.
-Absence codes are not to be changed after 24 hours (by the next school day) unless multiple days have been missed. - 2.
+Absence codes are not typically changed after 24 hours have passed since the absence. - 2.
 When a physician's note to excuse an absence is NOT received when a student is absent more than 5 days in a row. - 3.
 Family vacations are considered as unexcused absences per diocesan policy.
 Students who are called in as "ill" on days prior to, or after breaks, may be asked to furnish a doctor's note to excuse the absence.
-Work is to be completed prior to leaving and/or turned in on time as directed by the teacher to obtain full credit. - 4.
-Absences beyond 6 for the semester (12 in a year) may be unexcused/truant unless excused by a written note from a physician, court subpoena, or the student is sent home ill by the school nurse. - 5.
+Work is to be completed prior to leaving and/or turned in on time as directed by the teacher to obtain full credit.
+Two weeks' notice is required for pre-arranged absences/vacations. - 4.
+Absences beyond 12 in an academic year may be unexcused/truant unless excused by a written note from a physician, court subpoena, or the student is sent home ill by the school nurse. - 5.
 Absences other than those defined as excused or counted as present (listed above) are unexcused.
 These may include, but are not limited to, driving tests, hair appointments, completing homework, sleeping in, babysitting, transportation issues, out of town, etc. - 6.
 Bishop Dwenger does not recognize "personal days."
 Students taking "mental health" days should furnish a note from a doctor indicating that mental health is impaired on the day of the absence. - 7.
 Bishop Dwenger High School does not recognize "skip days" as it is expected that students will not take part in such days.
 Doctor's notes may be requested to excuse absences.
 Examples include, but are not limited to: Junior Day, the day prior to/day of prom, "Senior Skip" days, etc. - 8.
-Failure to submit completed eLearning assignments by the assigned date and time will be considered as an unexcused absence.
+Failure to submit completed eLearning assignments by the assigned date and time will be considered as an unexcused absence. - 9.
+Absences for non-school related extracurricular activities are unexcused unless approved ahead of time by administration and the absence is one of the 12 allotted absences for the year.